This Easy Cookie Icing recipe is perfect for decorating holiday cookies with the kids! Make some soon and see all the fun it creates.

 Fortunately, premade dough is available.
 The kids and I have made cut-out cookies with both premade sugar cookie dough and gingerbread dough.
 The gingerbread stays truer to form when baking, not spreading much.
 The sugar cookies however spread a lot, but still mostly keep their shape — well, sort of.

-The great thing about this is that the kids can help throughout the whole process.
+The great thing about baking cookies and using this Easy Cookie Icing recipe is that the kids can help throughout the whole process.
 They are able to cut the cookies (mini cutters are our favorite), help me arrange them on the tray and then decorate them after I’ve frosted the cooled cookies with a simple icing recipe (below).
 It’s hard to tell which part they enjoy most — but I suspect it might be the decorating since I let them go crazy with sprinkles.

 Now, wish us luck.
 They kids and I have a lot of baking to do this weekend.
 It’s the last weekend before Christmas, after all.